jackeyemean/nba-draft-predictor/README.md

 ![Confusion Matrix](confusion_matrix.png)

-This heatmap shows the model's ability to identify top-tier players (Tier 5+).
+This heatmap shows the model's ability to differentiate top-tier players (Tier 5+) from average/subpar players.
 The 60.2% accuracy means the model correctly identifies about 3 out of 5 future strong starters and all-stars.

 ### Key Findings